 Battaglia also disqualified the plaintiffs’ expert witness, Dr. Thomas Fleming, and did not permit a substitute expert.

 In September 2016, plaintiff’s attorneys filed an appeal on behalf of the MDL.
 According to the brief accompanying the appeal to the Ninth Circuit U.S. Court of Appeals, Battaglia misinterpreted the U.S. Supreme Court preemption law.

 So far, the Ninth Circuit has yet to return its decision.
 At the time the judge granted defendants summary judgment, there were 749 cases pending in the MDL.
 More plaintiffs joined the MDL after the decision.
-As of April 15, 2017 the case count was at 931.

 Case Law in Plaintiffs’ MDL Appeal